2019 Wood Mackenzie Energy Transition China Forum 2019年伍德麦肯兹能源转型中国论坛

 • Based in Beijing, Yanting' s knowledge of metals end use markets in China extends to the property, electrical network, transportation, machinery and appliance sectors.
 Though she focuses on China’s copper market, she has also accumulated an in-depth understanding of copper demand in all of Asia.
 Yanting joined Wood Mackenzie in 2015 as a consultant in the Copper Markets team.
 Since then, she has expanded the coverage of the copper market service by building up bottom-up end-use demand model, and conducting primary research in China.
 She has also published several cross-metals research insights focused on metals demand from China's property market, and the Belt and Road initiative.
 Prior to joining Wood Mackenzie, Yanting worked as an analyst at Rio Tinto, where she assessed China’s long-term growth potential of commodity demand based on research projects on property, land and the industrial sectors.
 She was also responsible for developing and maintaining the company’s China steel demand model.
 Yanting holds a MS degree in Economics from Tufts University, and a BA degree in Economics from Nankai University.

-• Ming manages Wood Mackenzie’s Eastern Asia Metals and Mining team.
-He joined Wood Mackenzie’s Beijing office in 2012 as a cost consultant on the iron ore and steel cost service.
-He has nine years’ consulting and research experience with a specific focus on the metals and mining sector.
+• Ming manages Wood Mackenzie’s Beijing iron ore, steel and coal team.
+He joined our Beijing office in 2012 as a cost consultant on the iron ore and steel cost service.
+He has 12 years’ consulting and research experience with a specific focus on the mining sector.
 He also has extensive technical and market knowledge in steelmaking and iron ore mining, as well as advanced knowledge of financial analysis and evaluation, having passed the CFA level II exam.
 Prior to joining Wood Mackenzie, Ming worked for CRU Group as a cost analyst on steel and iron ore cost models.
 Besides research, he also contributed to single-client strategy projects in iron ore, coking coal, coke and steel.
 Prior to this, Ming was a research analyst in McKinsey’s Basic Material Institute team in Shanghai, supporting consulting projects worldwide.
 He also engaged in consulting projects for local Chinese steel companies.
-Ming holds a Ph.D in Microelectronics from Delft University of Technology (The Netherlands), an MSc in Materials Science from Tsinghua University, and a BSc in Materials Science from University of Science and Technology, Beijing.

 • Yujiao Lei joined Wood Mackenzie in August 2016 as a research associate in the Cross-Commodity Analytics team.
 She is responsible for oil demand analysis primarily focusing on China.
 She has built up an extensive knowledge of oil’s end-use markets, such as the road transport sector, and has taken a leading role in determining Wood Mackenzie's outlook for China’s electric vehicle market.
 Prior to joining Wood Mackenzie, Yujiao was an energy analyst with Caixin Media Group, focusing on energy sustainability in China.
 She has also worked as a research analyst for IHS Markit, modeling and forecasting oil and gas activities in North America.
 Yujiao holds an MMgt in Energy Finance from Tulane University and a BSc in Industrial Engineering from Purdue University.